phishing attacks

 Common Types of Phishing in Cyber Security

-Email Phishing: This is the most common.
-Scammers send fake emails to thousands of people simultaneously.
+Email Phishing: This is the most common type.
+Scammers send out fake emails to thousands at a time.

-Smishing (SMS Phishing): When a suspicious link is sent to your mobile via SMS.
+Smishing (SMS Phishing)—When you receive a scam link on your mobile through SMS.

-Vishing: This involves using phone calls.
-The hacker poses as a bank official and asks for your OTP.
+Vishing: This is the use of phone calls.
+The hacker poses as a bank employee and inquires about your OTP.

-Spear Phishing: This is very dangerous because it is designed specifically for you.
-The hacker already knows some information about you.
+Spear Phishing: This is really dangerous because it is made just for you.
+The hacker already has some knowledge of you.

 What is Phishing Attack